How to Get Rid of Acne: Beat Your Blemishes Forever

 Daya recommends swapping foamy lathers for two alternating cleansers.
 Use a one rich in salicylic acid every other night to control lesions, and a gentle cleansing cream every day.
-A great wash designed just for spot-prone, dry skins is Clark's(£35) which contains high levels salicylic acid, plus a dose of algae that hydrates.
-Use it in between mornings and nights of removing makeup and grime with a very plain cream, like Philosophy (£35) which is perfect for fragile faces.
+A great wash designed just for spot-prone, dry skin is BareMinerals Blemish Remedy Anti-Imperfection Treatment Gelée Cleanser (£17), which contains high levels of salicylic acid.
+Between mornings and nights of removing makeup and grime, try a plain cleanser, like Philosophy (£9), which is perfect for fragile faces.

 Then focus on putting hydration back in.
-Dermaolgica(£45) is a light-feeling moisturiser that you can use day and night, then add to with blemish-busting oils.
+Dermalogica(£50) is a lightweight moisturiser that you can use day and night, then add to with blemish-busting oils.
 In the morning, Daya suggests dosing your cream with a couple of drops of tea tree oil, and before bed, mixing some argan oil or coconut oil in there.

-As for ingredients in your makeup, Goldfaden recommends skipping anything with “talc, silicones, fragrances, mineral oil, sulfates or phalates,” as these can encourage acne.
-A good option for a cover-up is NARS(£23), while Vichy (£17) will give you light-feeling coverage that’s dosed with salicylic acid.
+As for ingredients in your makeup, Goldfaden recommends skipping anything with “talc, silicones, fragrances, mineral oil, sulphates or phthalates,” as these can encourage acne.
+A good option for a cover-up is Nars(£24), while Vichy (£17) will give you light-feeling coverage that’s dosed with salicylic acid.

-Explain to someone who doesn’t have acne that you’re dealing with a breakout, and chances are they’ll repeat and old wives tale about how to soothe your skin.
+Explain to someone who doesn’t have acne that you’re dealing with a breakout, and chances are they’ll repeat an old wive’s tale about how to soothe your skin.